jrodu/ppa/README.md

       and you can apply the desired transformation (or continue your investigation) from there.

-Here are a transformation you can try (note- don’t forget to name the function so that you can access it later!):
+Here is a transformation you can try (note- don’t forget to name the function so that you can access it later!):

 ``` r
 panel_data %>% mutate(y=y^2)
 ```

-Go ahead, try a few!
+Go ahead, try a few transformations!
 Try to chain them together in different ways and navigate through the various transformations to get a feel for using the navigation tree.

 ## Tip